-While Britesmith is not yet doing a set brunch menu or brunch specials, the Sunday Funday feeling is hot and their house bloody mary absolutely hits the spot.
+At Britesmith, the Sunday Funday feeling is hot and their house bloody mary absolutely hits the spot.
 One of the most important things to note about what’s happening over at Britesmith is that Ross Warhol is the executive chef.
-Ross is also the head chef at Oliver’s and has worked at Alinea in Chicago, which was featured on an episode of Chef’s Table.
+Ross is known for working as the head chef at Oliver’s and has worked at Alinea in Chicago, which was featured on an episode of Chef’s Table.
 So, yeah, he’s a pretty big deal and knows how to concoct a meal that will leave an impression on you.

 There truly wasn’t a thing that I looked at on the menu that I didn’t want to order.
 Their menu features all the typical suspects – pretzel bites, nachos, mac and cheese, pierogies, wings, etc. – and a whole slew of non-typical suspects, all sure to please.
 We ordered the beet deviled eggs, the smoked trout dip, the wood-fired shishito peppers, a duck poutine special and the lobstah pizza.
 A pretty solid and brunchy sounding order despite no brunch menu, wouldn’t you agree?
 Order me up a cold brew coffee nitro draft and we’re in business.